How to Remove Faucet aerator that is Stuck?

 - If corrosion and rust debris the aerator.

 I have discussed all the possible and straightforward methods to remove a stuck faucet aerator.
-Now it is up to you which method you follow on how to remove faucet aerator that is stuck.
+Now it is up to you which method you follow on how to remove faucet.

 If your faucet is no more than 1-year old, you can easily remove the aerator by hand, but in case it does not work for you.
 You can follow pliers, rubber wrench, heat, oil method to remove it.